Genital warts are caused by the Human papillomavirus (HPV). There are different kinds of HPV and not all of them cause warts.

 c.
 Trichloroacetic acid (TCA)

 A solution of 60 – 90% of trichloroacetic acid (TCA) has been found to be effective in treating small lesions of genital warts.
 TCA is not used to treat large and serious cases of genital warts.
-It can be used for both warts that appear on the vagina and anal area.
+It can be used for both warts that appear inside the vagina and anal area.

 Apply a small amount of TCA on the wart tissue and leave until a white frosting occurs.
 Repeat application every week for up to 6 weeks, until warts are gone.